 Stock Market and Stock Price Volatility.
 Market prices for securities of software companies have generally been volatile.
 In particular, the market price of the Company's common stock has been, and may continue to be, subject to significant fluctuations as a result of factors affecting the Company, the software industry or the securities markets in general.
 Such factors include, but are not limited to, declines in trading price that may be triggered by the Company's failure to meet the expectations of securities analysts and investors.
+In connection with recent volatility in global economic conditions, the prices of equity securities, including the price of the

-In light of current economic conditions in the United States and abroad, the market for securities on the NASDAQ Stock Market has seen significant increases in price and volume volatility, in many cases unrelated or disproportionate to the operating performance of the affected companies.
-The price of the Company's common stock has decreased approximately 32.7% from January 1, 2008 to December 31, 2008.
-The Company cannot provide assurance that in such circumstances the trading price of the Company's common stock will recover or that it will not experience a further decline.
+Company's common stock, experienced price and volume volatility in many cases disproportionate to the underlying operating performance of the affected companies.
+The Company's common stock was at its lowest closing price during the year ended December 31, 2009 on March 9, 2009 at a price of \$18.06 per share.
+As of December 31, 2009, the Company's common stock closed at \$43.46 per share.
 Moreover, the trading price could be subject to additional fluctuations in response to quarter-to-quarter variations in the Company's operating results, material announcements made by the Company or its competitors, conditions in the financial markets or the software industry generally or other events and factors, many of which are beyond the Company's control.

 Rapidly Changing Technology; New Products; Risk of Product Defects.
-The Company operates in an industry generally characterized by rapidly changing technology and frequent new product introductions that can render existing products obsolete or unmarketable.
-A major factor in the Company's future success will be its ability to anticipate technological changes and to develop and introduce, in a timely manner, enhancements to its existing products, products acquired in acquisitions and new products to meet those changes including in particular the upcoming release of ANSYS 12.0.
-If the Company is unable to introduce new products and to respond quickly to industry changes, its business, financial position, results of operations and cash flows could be materially adversely affected.
+The Company operates in an industry generally characterized by rapidly changing technology and frequent new product introductions, which can render existing products obsolete or unmarketable.
+A major factor in the Company's future success will be its ability to anticipate technological changes and to develop and introduce, in a timely manner, enhancements to its existing products, products acquired in acquisitions and new products to meet those changes.
+If the Company is unable to introduce new products and to respond quickly to industry changes, its business, financial position, results of operations and cash flows could be materially, adversely affected.

 The introduction and marketing of new or enhanced products require the Company to manage the transition from existing products in order to minimize disruption in customer purchasing patterns.
 There can be no assurance that the Company will be successful in developing and marketing, on a timely basis, new products or product enhancements, that its new products will adequately address the changing needs of the marketplace or that it will successfully manage the transition from existing products.
 Software products as complex as those offered by the Company may contain undetected errors or failures when first introduced or as new versions are released, and the likelihood of errors is increased as a result of the Company's commitment to accelerating the frequency of its product releases.
 There can be no assurance that errors will not be found in any new or enhanced products after commencement of commercial shipments.
 Certain of these products require a higher level of sales and support expertise.
 The ability of the Company's sales channel, particularly the indirect channel, to obtain this expertise and to sell the new product offerings effectively could have an adverse impact on the Company's sales in future periods.
+Any of these problems may result in the loss of or delay in customer acceptance, diversion of development resources, damage to the Company's reputation or increased service and warranty costs, any of which could have a material, adverse effect on the Company's business, financial position, results of operations and cash flows.